Radwayne12/signup-bot-selenium/README.md

-- Utilizing Selenium Web Driver in Python to automatically sign up to the Flask Website.
+- Utilizing Selenium Web Driver in Python to automatically sign up to the Flask Website (tryouts).
 The Selenium spider finds sing-up inputs, fills in predefined data (send_keys) and creates an account.
 - Implementing ActionChains to perform interactions with the webpage, namely clicks.
 - Applying time interval between actions by sleep() function from time library.